 Private security persons are charged with protecting the public, keeping the peace, and preventing the occurrence of criminal actions.
-With this considerable authority comes an equal degree of responsibility.
-Contrary to this, Respondent, for his own pecuniary gain, exploited the very people and property he was entrusted to protect.
-This further demonstrates Respondent's continuous lack of respect for both the law and the public.
+With this considerable authority comes an equally high degree of responsibility.
+Contrary to this, Respondent engaged in conduct with the intent to cause bodily harm to an individual when his duty as a private security person is to protect the public, including its individual members.
+This demonstrates Respondent's lack of respect for both the law and the public.
 Thus, Respondent has failed to fulfill the responsibilities of his profession, and as such, is not fit to be a permitted private security person.

 In addition to ignoring the requirements of the law, Respondent has also ignored the Department's legitimate authority.
-Respondent did not disclose his conviction within the required time frame.
 Respondent has been nonresponsive throughout the Department's investigation and in this proceeding.
 When individuals demonstrate an inability to handle the amount of responsibility commensurate with holding professional permits, they should not continue to be entrusted with that permit.
 Therefore, revocation of Respondent's right to renew his permit is an appropriate response to his disrespect for the law, the public welfare, and the licensing authority governing his profession.

 Promoting rehabilitation is one of the purposes of discipline; however, rehabilitation is unlikely here.
-Respondent has avoided every opportunity to comply with the reporting and other requirements of his permit, which exist to ensure the continuing competence of the credential holder.
+Respondent has avoided every opportunity to comply with the cooperation requirements of his permit, which exist to ensure the continuing competence of the credential holder.
 Because Respondent will not submit to the authority of the licensing agency, it is contrary to public safety for Respondent to continue to hold a permit.
 Revocation of Respondent's right to renew would set a strong precedent that the requirements of licensure are to be taken seriously and that cooperation with an investigation by the Department is required in all instances.